ckopec-dev/Stem-Cheatsheets/Machine Learning.md

 Finding relationships between observations.
 E.g. which objects are bought together.

-## Evaluating models
+## Evaluating classification models

 - Overfitting: this is when the model performs great on training data but poorly on test data.
 - Accuracy: correctly classified observations / all observations.
 Not very useful when there are few labels of a certain type.
 - Confusion matrix: a better way of showing accuracy.
 Results are displayed in a grid such as:

 | | | Actual | Actual |
 | - | - | - | - |